 Consider that since the end of the Progressive Era, the social unrest Key has turned against the incumbent only 3 times:

-In this same time span social unrest, even when abnormally high, did not turn against the incumbent despite any of the following (list is not exclusive):
+In this same time span social unrest, even when abnormally high, did not turn against the incumbent despite any of the following (the list is not exclusive):

-- Critically, none of the protests/riots around race or policy brutality (1980, 1992, 2016) have ever turned this key, with the exception of the 1920 election cycle when the riots were carried out by whites against black and immigrant peoples.
+- Critically, none of the protests/riots around race or police brutality (1980, 1992, 2016) have ever turned this key, with the exception of the 1920 election cycle when the riots were carried out by whites against minority groups.
 Protests in Ferguson or Baltimore or Los Angeles for instance have not yet proven significant enough to lead Americans to believe the country is coming undone.

 There are compelling reasons to consider turning this key false, the comparison to 1920 for example is an attractive one.
-Currently a pandemic has killed more than 100,000 Americans and eroded confidence in our institutions.
-Just as the country was beginning to reopen riots have broken out across the nation, with race at the center.
-That being said, the Red Summer, which is a bit of a misnomer as it ranged from winter to fall 1919, resulted in over a thousand fatalities and the near total destruction of several black communities, most notably in Tulsa, OK.
+Currently, a pandemic has killed more than 100,000 Americans and has eroded confidence in our institutions.
+Just as the country was beginning to reopen, riots have broken out across the nation, with race at the center.
+That being said, the Red Summer, which is a bit of a misnomer as it ranged from winter to fall 1919, resulted in over a thousand fatalities and the near-total destruction of several black communities, most notably in Tulsa, OK.
 We do not yet know if several days of violence will continue into the coming months and it is very unlikely that any comparable amount of destruction will ensue.